Resources from the Action Collaborative on Clinician Well-Being and Resilience

 We hope this art will offer an entry point for conversations that can be difficult to have and shed light on the joys and challenges experienced by so many.
 We hope that the stories captured through this art will allow you to more fully understand why clinician well-being is so essential to the vitality of our health system.

-- A Pragmatic Approach for Organizations to Measure Health Care Professional Well-Being
+- Taking Action Against Clinician Burnout: A Systems Approach to Professional Well-Being